Ahammad-I/clinical_intake/README.md

 ## Voice Input

-The app uses your browser's `MediaRecorder` API to capture audio, sends it to the `/transcribe/` endpoint, which runs **Whisper locally** (no cloud cost) and returns a transcript.
+The app uses the browser's `MediaRecorder` API to capture audio, sends it to the `/transcribe/` endpoint, and runs Whisper locally (no cloud cost) to return a transcript.
 The transcript is then passed to the agent exactly like a typed message.

 > Whisper downloads the model (~140 MB for `base`) on first use.
 This is a one-time download stored in `~/.cache/whisper`.